pedropamn/PHP-Downloader/README.md

 ## Known issues:
-Colored strings not work in Windows 8.1
+- Colored strings not work in Windows 8.1
-Download only the first media from carousels
+- Downloads only the first media from carousels